 Given the vast disinformation spread and lack of knowledge surrounding Autism Spectrum Disorder (ASD), many adults and children are unaware of how the effects of the neurodevelopmental disorder may affect their peers.
-Educating children without autism on the disorder is a great way to help them understand the challenges their autistic peers face and hopefully, decrease bullying.
+Educating children without autism on the disorder and the benefits of ABA therapy at home is a great way to help them understand the challenges their autistic peers face and hopefully, decrease bullying.

 Why is it important to explain autism to children?